 Planning a family vacation to Munich?
-Your kids will love it!
+Even kids will love this historic German city!

 From interactive museums and toy stores to parks, farmers markets, and even beer gardens, here’s how to have a wonderful time in Munich with kids.

-Bring your kids to Marienplatz, the central square in the heart of Munich’s Old Town, for a charming tradition.
+Bring your kids to Marienplatz, the central square in the heart of Munich’s Old Town, for a beautiful tradition.
 Every day, visitors gather in front of the impressive Rathaus (City Hall) which houses a 100-year old Glockenspiel.
-This medieval clock chimes twice (at 11:00 a.m. and noon (as well as at 5:00 p.m. in the summer months) with 32 life-sized figures reenacting historical Bavarian events.
+This old clock chimes twice (at 11:00 a.m. and noon (as well as at 5:00 p.m. in the summer months) with 32 life-sized figures reenacting Bavaria's historical events.
 Tell your children to look out for the golden bird that chirps three times to mark the end of each show.

 Munich’s green heart is a wonderful place to explore.
 Rent a paddle boat, don't mind the nudes, stroll along wooded paths, visit a playground, feed the ducks or watch the surfers on the currents of the river Eisbach.

 The museum offers a plethora of interactive exhibits for busy hands, and there is a whole section dedicated to curious children.
-At “Kid’s Kingdom”, young explorers can sit behind the wheel of a real fire engine, fly into the air, or play on a giant guitar - just to name a few of the 1,000 kid-friendly activities at the German Museum.
+At “Kid’s Kingdom,” young explorers can sit behind the wheel of a real fire engine, fly into the air, or play on a giant guitar—just to name a few of the 1,000 kid-friendly activities at the German Museum.
 Children under 6 are free.

 If you are traveling with little movie buffs, take them to the Bavaria Filmstadt (Bavaria Film Studios), Munich’s answer to Hollywood.